hsparks-codes/flappy-nole/README.md

 Taylor developed the main menu, the sign-up screen, and the user account management system.

 ## Garrett
+### Graphics
-Worked on graphics, movement, testing code, high score saving, editing logo to work with hitbox
+Worked on the original back ground graphics and edited main logo to work with hitboxes

+### Movement
+Worked to make game play smooth and close to the original game

+### Scoring
+Worked on saving highscore, storage and display to only save high score

 ## Duncan
 ### Horizontal World Movement and Pipes